Then there were three…

 The then-new GMT-Master ref.
 16750 was equipped with the Rolex Caliber 3075.
 This automatic mechanical movement – beating at 28,800 vibrations per hour – introduced the quickset feature to the famous Rolex pilot watch collection.
 The quickset date feature allows setting the date independent of the hour hand.

 Therefore, the wearer adjusts the date by simply turning the crown rather than continuously turning the center hands around the dial until you get to the right date.
 This is a particularly practical function that saves plenty of time and effort.
 The availability of the quickset changed the order of the center hands where the GMT-hand now came before the hour hand.
 The GMT-hand of course, along with the 24-hour marked rotating bezel, is what permits the GMT-Master to indicate two time zones simultaneously.

 Similar to the previous ref.
 1675, the Caliber 3075 of the ref.
-16750 also has the hacking feature whereby the seconds hand stops when the winding crown is pulled out.
-This translates to more precise time setting.
+16750 also has a hacking feature whereby the seconds hand stops when the winding crown is pulled out.
+This translates to a more precise time setting.

 Dial Variations of the GMT-Master ref.
 16750

 During its eight years of production, the Rolex GMT-Master ref.
 16750 had two distinct dial variations within its steel case.
 The first generation had matte black dials with hour markers without white gold surrounds, while the later ones had glossy black dials with indexes that included the white gold surrounds.

 A vintage GMT-Master ref.
 16750 with the matte dials are actually very difficult to come by since they were often replaced with glossy ones during servicing.
 And naturally, because the matte dials lacking the white gold surrounds are rarer, they are indeed more coveted among the two versions.